Fixed Income Macro Outlook

 - Range-Bound With Upward Bias: Given our expectations for moderate, sustained, and possibly higher U.S. economic growth in the face of global macro headwinds, we expect the 10-year U.S. Treasury yield to rise to between 2.25% and 2.65% in the next 12 months.
 We think this longer-term trend is fundamentally supported, assuming the economy strengthens.
 We expect an eventual normalization of long-term interest rates after years of artificially low levels caused in part by the Fed’s QE programs.

-- Near-Term Non-U.S. Headwinds for Higher Interest Rates: Weaker global economic fundamentals, aggressive non-U.S. monetary policies, low inflation, a strong dollar, uncertain global geopolitical factors, and demand due to the wide yield disparity between U.S. bonds and those of other developed countries are working together to keep interest rates low in the near term, despite improving U.S. economic fundamentals.
+- Near-Term Non-U.S. Headwinds for Higher Interest Rates: Weaker global economic fundamentals, aggressive non-U.S. monetary policies, low inflation, a strong dollar, uncertain global geopolitical actors, and demand due to the wide yield disparity between U.S. bonds and those of other developed countries are working together to keep interest rates low in the near term, despite improving U.S. economic fundamentals.

 Divergence from the U.S. in terms of weaker economic growth and more aggressive monetary policies

 - Global Divergence in Economic Growth: Outside of the U.S., the global economy is mostly struggling.
-Europe has required monetary stimulus to fight deflation, Japan is easing out of recession, Russia appears headed toward recession, Europe has been fighting deflation, and China’s growth is slowing.
+Europe has required monetary stimulus to fight deflation, Japan is easing out of recession, and Russia, China, and Brazil are slowing.

 - Global Divergence in Monetary Policies: While the Fed is contemplating tighter monetary policy, most of the world’s other central banks in developed economies are still considering or implementing additional monetary easing.

 - Low Inflation: As in the U.S., inflation is unlikely to be a near-term threat.
 However, the amount of monetary and fiscal stimulation that has been prescribed could create longer-term inflationary pressures.